 Same-Same, but Better

 A lot of what people love about Wegmans doesn’t shine as bright next to the lights of the big city.
 Take the prepared foods for example.
-I love Danny’s Favorite but if Wegmans opens in Chelsea, am I sacrificing the shekels and stomach space that would normally go to a coconut tiger shrimp sandwich from Num Pang?
+I love the famed Danny’s Favorite sandwhich but if Wegmans opens in Chelsea, am I sacrificing the shekels and stomach space that would normally go to a coconut tiger shrimp sandwich from Num Pang?

 I’m sure Wegmans sushi is… okay.
-But in my decades living here I’ve eaten supermarket sushi maybe once.
+But in my decades of living here I’ve eaten supermarket sushi maybe once.
 In a city where mediocre to excellent sushi is a click,call, or walk away, what would inspire someone to grab premade supermarket sushi from a cooler?

 Wegmans has built a loyal following for having restaurant quality prepared foods, and they can pull this off here.
 They just need to account for the bar for restaurant quality being a bit higher in New York and other densely populated cities (Denver, Atlanta, Austin, etc.) What would that look like?
 Perhaps a partnership with a popular local sushi restaurant like Kazu Nori to bring in their made-to-order hand rolls.
 If that happened, I’d make Wegmans my primary grocer and run, not walk, to the sushi bar every single visit.
 If local restaurants turn their collective noses up at the idea of a partnership, declare war and feature Wegmans brand versions of local favorites.
 For example, a pastrami sandwich made with the premium ingredients available at Wegmans that could compete with the ones at Katz’s or a burger that tries to best local king Shake Shack.
 Launch a spicy omnichannel marketing campaign thumbing your nose at these local institutions.